eucalyptus/architecture/features/object-storage/docs/scalable_walrus.md

 * AWS S3
 Potential future OSPs: Ceph (prototype using RadosGW already exists), OpenStack Swift.

-## Functional Design
-The OSG(s) handle *all* client requests.
-Any client wishing to use Eucalyptus for Object Storage should be configured to connect to the OSG(s) using Eucalyptus user credentials and the S3 API.
-The OSP is unknown to the end-user and should be considered an internal component of Eucalyptus.

-The OSG (as a global entity) is configured to use a specific backend by setting a configurable property: 'euca-modify-property -p osg.backend=[walrus|riakcs|...]'

-Additional properties may the require configuration for the specific backend.
-Examples include: endpoint URI, endpoint credentials, etc. It is expected that a backend be configured prior to configuration of the OSG.

 ## External Interfaces
 Client->OSG:
 * S3 API, exclusively.
 REST only supported.
 No S3 SOAP support.